 Terrifying, right?
 Maybe not for those that aren’t so camera shy but going live sends shivers down many a person’s spine.
 Well, in 2018, it’s time to open up to the idea that live video could work wonders for business.

 “A candid insight into my business?” you ask.
 Yes, funnily enough, that’s what people want to see nowadays.
 They aren’t as interested in polished, perfect brands.
 They want to see real personality and a genuine look behind the scenes.
+This really is the silver bullet for lead generation at the minute!

 Live video is a great way to attract more organic followers and interact with your existing customer base.
 So how do you get started?
 Think about what your audience would want to see.
 How about an interactive Q&A?
 This could be based on a new product you’re about to launch or helpful advice on how to use something you already sell.
 Tutorials and demos are also really popular – as are behind the scenes snapshots of your workspace.
 Just remember to be true to your brand and show yourself in an authentic light.